NikhilDhiman/cs5661-dsproject-Early-Skin-Cancer-Detection-Bringing-Dermatology-to-Everyone/data/DataCardsExtendedTemplate.md

 Use additional notes to capture any other relevant information or considerations. -->
-- **Collection Method of Source:** Summarize data inclusion criteria here.
-Include links where available.
+- **Collection Method of Source:** Included lesions had clearly defined and localized crops in 15x15mm field-of-view windows, consistent with the Vectra WB360 imaging specifications.
-- **Collection Method of Source:** Summarize data inclusion criteria here.
-Include links where available.
+- **Collection Method of Source:** Metadata fields required for inclusion included age, sex, anatomical location, lesion ID, and imaging source.
-- **Collection Method of Source:** Summarize data inclusion criteria here.
-Include links where available.
+- **Collection Method of Source:** Inclusion also required a confirmed diagnostic label (either strong – histopathology-based or weak – clinician-based).

-**Additional Notes:** Add here
+**Additional Notes:** The dataset ensures demographic and geographic diversity by including data from nine clinical centers across three continents, spanning the years 2015 to 2024.
 #### Data Exclusion
 <!-- scope: microscope -->
 <!-- info: Summarize the data exclusion criteria.

 Use additional notes to capture any other relevant information or considerations. -->
-- **Collection Method of Source:** Summarize data exclusion criteria here.
-Include links where available.
+- **Collection Method of Source:** Lesions with poor image quality, occlusions, or ambiguous boundaries were excluded after visual and algorithmic QC.
-- **Collection Method of Source:** Summarize data exclusion criteria here.
-Include links where available.
+- **Collection Method of Source:** Records with missing or inconsistent key metadata (e.g., age, anatomical site) were filtered out before dataset curation.
-- **Collection Method of Source:** Summarize data exclusion criteria here.
-Include links where available.
+- **Collection Method of Source:** Duplicate lesions or crops with overlapping coordinates across scans or timepoints were also removed to ensure independence across instances.

-**Additional Notes:** Add here
+**Additional Notes:** Images used in the validation/test sets were not drawn from patients included in the training set, ensuring patient-level disjoint partitions.

 ### Relationship to Source
 #### Use & Utility(ies)